 Aventiv Research is currently researching a hyposexual desire disorder medication.
 If you qualify, you will receive all the necessary examinations, lab work and medication at no cost.
 You may also be compensated for your time and travel.

-If you are a woman between the ages of 40 and 65, and are suffering from hot flashes and sweating due to menopause, you are invited to see if you may qualify for the REPLENISH Trial.
+If you are a woman between the ages of 40 and 65, and are suffering from hot flashes and sweating due to menopause, you are invited to see if you may qualify for our new clinical trial.
 The purpose of this research study is to evaluate the safety and effectiveness of an investigational medication for menopause associated hot flashes and sweating.

 Each individual will be evaluated to determine her eligibility to participate in this study.
 If you qualify, you will receive investigational medication, study-related exams, and laboratory services at no charge.
 You may also be reimbursed for time and travel and other expenses.